SolidStateGroup/firebase-project-starter/README.md

 **Select all defaults, make sure you select no when asked if you wish to overwrite index.html**

-## Step 5 - Set the email template action url, enable signin providers you wish to use
+# Step 5 - Set the email template action url (auth > email templates > customize action url in the bottom right of any of the templates) to your project url, enable signin providers you wish to use
 <img src="instructions_2.png"/>

 ## Step 6 - Use fireauth with project config